Section 1. Navigation Aids

-- The glide path projection angle is normally adjusted to 3 degrees above horizontal so that it intersects the MM at about 200 feet and the OM at about 1,400 feet above the runway elevation.
+- The glide path projection angle is normally adjusted to 3 degrees above horizontal so that it intersects the at about 200 feet and the OM at about 1,400 feet above the runway elevation.
 The glide slope is normally usable to the distance of 10 NM.
 However, at some locations, the glide slope has been certified for an extended service volume which exceeds 10 NM.

 - Pilots must be alert when approaching the glidepath interception.
 False courses and reverse sensing will occur at angles considerably greater than the published path.

 Make every effort to remain on the indicated glide path.

 Avoid flying below the glide path to assure obstacle/terrain clearance is maintained.

 - The published glide slope threshold crossing height () DOES NOT represent the height of the actual glide path on-course indication above the runway threshold.
 It is used as a reference for planning purposes which represents the height above the runway threshold that an aircraft's glide slope antenna should be, if that aircraft remains on a trajectory formed by the four-mile-to-middle marker glidepath segment.